goodthebest/Install-Setup-Yiimp-Mining-Pool-Software-Ubuntu-Linux/README.md

 - Any special features or customization also possible at additional cost.
 - Our experts bring firsthand, real-world experience—no reliance on generic tutorials, online courses, Udemy content, or secondhand information.

 Important Note: Yiimp server requires a Linux operating system based specifically on the Ubuntu distribution.
-It is not compatible with Windows, macOS (Apple), Android, iOS, or other mobile operating systems.
-Additionally, it does not support alternative Linux distributions such as CentOS, Fedora, Arch Linux, or Alpine.
+It is not compatible with Windows, macOS (Apple), Android, Raspberry Pi, iOS, or other mobile operating systems.
+Additionally, it does not support alternative Linux distributions such as CentOS, Fedora, Debian, Arch Linux, or Alpine.

 How Does it Work?
 ----------